-A neck lift is a surgical procedure that diminishes the visible signs of aging in the jawline and neck.
-Do you look in the mirror and see hanging or sagging skin under your chin or on your neck?
-Is the skin loose and wrinkled?
-A neck lift may be an great treatment option for you.
+A neck lift is a surgical procedure that diminishes the visible signs of aging around the jawline and neck areas.
+Do you look in the mirror and see sagging skin under your chin?
+Is the skin loose and wrinkled on your neck?
+A neck lift may be a great treatment option for you.

 You may be a good candidate for a neck lift if you have: